stephenajulu/ajulusthoughts.com/content/post/my-5-month-self-improvement-action-plan-august.md

 Eat healthily.

-Here's my recommendation: **Low/NO Sugar, No Soy, Moderate Sodium, High Fat, Low Carbs, More Veggies, More Meat, More Water, More Fiber, More Nuts, and Less Frequently**
+Here's my recommendation: **Low/NO Sugar, No Soy, Moderate Sodium, High Fat, Low Carbs, More Veggies, More Meat, More Water, More Fiber, More Nuts,  Less/No Snacks and Less Frequently**

 #### Dress & Groom